 - Confirmation letter from the charitable organisation for which the applicant plans to volunteer

-- Brochure/prospectus of the organisation (e.g. name, address, outline of host institution, name of a representative, number of staff etc.)
+- Brochure/prospectus of the organisation (including e.g. name, address, outline of host institution, name of a representative, number of staff etc.)

 - Document providing a summary of activities at the organisation, location, timetable etc.

-- Document outlining the conditions of the placement (details should mention payment including living, board, travelling expenses and any amounts of pocket money to be given etc.)
+- Document outlining the conditions of the placement (details should include payment including living, board, travelling expenses and any amounts of pocket money to be given etc.)

-- Appropriate evidence of either a travel ticket to and from Japan or a confirmed reservation of travel to and from Japan along with appropriate evidence such as copies of the bank statement, traveller's cheques etc.
+- Appropriate evidence of either a travel ticket to and from Japan or a confirmed reservation for travel to and from Japan along with appropriate evidence of funds such as copies of the applicant's bank statement, traveller's cheques etc.